Bigger, better (buttered!) brioche buns

 It doesn’t serve anyone to get upset and become offensive.
 It especially doesn’t serve you.

 My heart leaped!
-These brioche buns were bigger than the ones we had originally ordered, pre buttered and significantly cheaper!
+These brioche buns were bigger than the ones we had originally ordered, pre-buttered and significantly less expensive!

 We got home, and I took a moment to ponder what had just happened.
 My positive expectation that something good comes from everything in life, had proceeded to astound me!
 I teach these methods, I’ve seen them work in practice, but never had I seen them work so efficiently before, in such a short amount of time.
 It was incredible.